 Please refer to our Crisis Info page if you are looking for help and advice in these challenging times.

-Our next MHFA Youth course will be taking place in March at the Ashcome School.
+Our next MHFA Adult course will be taking place in October at the Ashcome School.
 Please register on Eventbrite for attendance.

 Mental Health First Aid is an educational course that teaches people how to identify, understand and help a person who may be experiencing a mental health issue.
 In the same way, as we learn physical first aid, Mental Health First Aid teaches you how to recognise those crucial warning signs of mental ill-health.